 The Association's indebtedness to CoBank represents borrowings by the Association to fund its loan portfolio.
 This indebtedness is collateralized by a pledge of substantially all of the Association's assets and is governed by a General Financing Agreement (GFA).
 According to the agreement, the aggregate outstanding amount of principal and accrued interest shall not at any time exceed the line of credit.
 The GFA is subject to periodic renewals in the normal course of business.
 The GFA will mature on December 31, 2022.
-The Association was in compliance with the terms and conditions of the GFA as of December 31, 2019.
+The Association was in compliance with the terms and conditions of the GFA as of December 31, 2020.
 Substantially all borrower loans are match-funded with CoBank.
 Payments and disbursements are made on the note payable to CoBank on the same basis the Association collects payments from and disburses on borrower loans.
 The interest rate may periodically be adjusted by CoBank based on the terms and conditions of the borrowing.

-December 31 2019 2018 2017 Line of credit Outstanding principal and accrued interest balance \$ 855,000 \$ 756,017 \$ 780,000 \$ 686,678 \$ 780,000 \$ 642,328 Average outstanding principal balance under the line of credit \$ 711,491 \$ 639,633 \$ 636,226 Weighted average interest rate 2.80% 2.60% 2.14%
+December 31 (dollars in thousands) 2020 2019 2018 Line of credit Outstanding principal and accrued interest balance \$ 900,000 \$ 805,793 \$ 855,000 \$ 756,017 \$ 780,000 \$ 686,678 Average outstanding principal balance under the line of credit \$ 778,108 \$ 711,491 \$ 639,633 Weighted average interest rate 2.07% 2.80% 2.60%

 Under the Farm Credit Act, the Association is obligated to borrow only from CoBank, unless CoBank gives approval to borrow elsewhere.
 Other than the funding relationship with the Bank, and our advanced conditional payments, the Association has no other uninsured or insured debt.
 See Note 2 for additional information.
 CoBank, consistent with FCA regulations, has established limitations on the Association's ability to borrow funds based on specified factors or formulas relating primarily to credit quality and financial condition.
-At December 31, 2019, the Association's notes payable was within the specified limitations.
+At December 31, 2020, the Association's notes payable was within the specified limitations.